-IPFW's Veterans' Affairs benefits official certifies benefits and provides educational support services for veterans of the U.S. military.
+The IPFW Veterans Education Benefits coordinator provides educational support services for veterans of the U.S. military.

-Veterans' benefits information and counseling for first-time, continuing, or transfer students is available from the VA benefits official in the registrar's office, Kettler Hall 107, 260-481-6126, or online at www.ipfw.edu/registrar/services/veterans.shtml.
-If you are receiving veterans' benefits, certification of your enrollment status is required each semester and should be requested at the registrar's office.
+Veterans' benefits information and counseling for first-time, continuing, or transfer students is available from the VA-benefits certifying official in the registrar's office (Kettler 107, 260-481-6126).
+If you are receiving veterans benefits, certification of your enrollment status is required each semester and should be requested at the registrar's office.

-27. Voter Registration Information
+28. Voter Registration

-Recent changes in the 1998 re-authorization of the U.S. Higher Education Act require colleges and universities to make available voter registration forms to all enrolled students.
-Any student not registered to vote may obtain an Indiana Mail-In Voter Registration Application (VRG-7) form, which is available at various convenient locations throughout the Fort Wayne campus.
-Please visit the Office of the Registrar's Web site, www.ipfw.edu/registrar, and click on "services" for more information.
+Recent changes in the 1998 reauthorization of the U.S. Higher Education Act require colleges and universities to make available voter registration forms to all enrolled students.
+Any student not registered to vote may obtain an Indiana Mail-In Voter Registration Application (VRG-7) form, which is available at convenient locations throughout the campus.
+Please visit the Office of the Registrar's Web site at ipfw.edu/registrar, and click on Voter Registration for more information.

-The forms are available at the following locations:
+The forms will be available at:

-Office of the Bursar-Kettler Hall
+- Bursar Office-Kettler Hall

+- Diversity and Multicultural Affairs-Walb Student Union

-Office of Financial Aid-Kettler Hall
+- Financial Aid Office-Kettler Hall

-Office of the Registrar-Kettler Hall
+- Office of the Registrar-Kettler Hall

-Office of the Dean of Students-Walb Union
+- Office of the Dean of Students-Walb Student Union

-Multicultural Services-Walb Union

-Gates Sports Center
+- Gates Sports Center

-Information Center-Kettler Hall Lobby
+- Information Center-Kettler Hall lobby

-Walb Student Union Information-Lobby
+- Information Desk-Walb Student Union lobby

-All School Dean's Offices
+- Each college and school dean's office

-To be eligible to vote in Indiana, you must:
+To be eligible to vote in Indiana, you must

-• be a citizen of the United States

-- be at least 18 years old on the day of the next general or municipal election - have lived in your Indiana precinct for at least 30 days before the next election, and - not currently be in prison after being convicted of a crime.
+- Be a citizen of the United States; - Be at least 18 years old on the day of the next general or municipal election; - Have lived in your Indiana precinct for at least 30 days before the next election; - Not currently be in prison after being convicted of a crime

-28. Writing Center
+29. Writing Center

-The Writing Center (Kettler G19, 260-481-5740) serves students, faculty, and staff with any university-related writing project in any discipline.
+The Writing Center (Kettler G19, 260-481-5740) serves faculty, staff, and students with any university-related writing project in any discipline.
 The center's mission is to help all writers produce clear writing appropriate to their audiences.
-Knowledgeable consultants help writers brainstorm, focus, organize, and develop their ideas.
-A series of visits to the Writing Center can help experienced and beginning writers as they work on assignments for any class.
+Knowledgeable consultants help writers brainstorm, focus, organize, and develop their ideas as well as learn how to better cite sources and revise and proofread their own drafts.